Multiport Selector

 | vector

-The subsets of rows or columns of the input signal passed to each output port.
-Each cell in the Indices to output array defines a subset of rows or columns of the input signal to be passed to the corresponding output port.
+Subsets of rows or columns of the input signal transmitted to each output port.
+Each cell in the Indexes to output array defines a subset of rows or columns of the input signal that will be transmitted to the corresponding output port.

-The total number of cells in the Indices to output array determines the number of output ports in the block.
+The total number of cells in the Indexes to output array determines the number of output ports in the block.

 Data types: Float16